Uber kicks off court battle to stay in business in London

 "TfL has concluded that Uber London Limited is not fit and proper to hold a private hire operator licence," it said in a statement at the time.

-In the wake of this decision, Uber CEO Dara Khosrowshahi promised to start "building trust through our actions and our behavior."
+In the wake of this decision, Uber acknowledged that it made "serious mistakes" in the past and accepted that TfL's decision was justified.
+CEO Dara Khosrowshahi promised to start "building trust through our actions and our behavior."

 Since then, Uber has also lost its operating licenses in York and Brighton.